Thanksgiving Fun for Little Ones

-A few years ago, we made the hats below (and above), scroll over the pictures for directions, though they are fairly self-explanatory.
+A few years ago, we made the hats below (and above).
 My kids liked these and kept them for quite awhile after Thanksgiving.

 With Halloween in the rear view mirror, having pumpkins on hand just might be a possibility.
 Depending on climate, the pumpkin patches might still be producing.
 We have a few gardens between the members of our family and are able to store a few extra in the garage for Thanksgiving pumpkin carving.

 Most children love emptying the guts from a pumpkin and this gives them another chance.
 We used “give thanks” but if you have enough pumpkins “happy thanksgiving”, “happy fall” or “gobble, gobble” would work too.
 If like us, you have a letter that has a center, like the “A” in “thanks”, in the above picture, use toothpicks to help secure those small or center pumpkin pieces.
 The kids had fun with this and we got several positive comments from passers by.

 Of course, when you have little ones, how can you resist their little hand prints!
 Over a couple of years we did some hand print projects on canvas, one using the whole family.

 We also did a smaller canvas of each child and you’ll notice the “happy happy thanksgiving” which is what you get instead of “happy thanks giving”, when 2 children beg to have “happy” on their work!